 The Absolute Truth is Godhead.
 The Īśvara who follows from this Absolute Truth is the Supreme Personality of Godhead.
 The Absolute Truth is the “original idea” and Īśvara is the “best idea”.
-The “original idea” is the source of numerous ideas, but only one of these numerous ideas is the best idea.
+The “original idea” is the source of all ideas, but only one of these ideas is the best idea.
 The Absolute Truth therefore manifests many ideas, beginning with the best idea.
 This can be further illustrated by an example.

 In the same way, knowledge is the basis of all that is produced.
 But the first thing to be produced from this knowledge is the perfect thing.
-This perfection represents goodness.
 By manifesting the perfect thing, the original thing sets the example of ideality, before it creates non-ideal things.
 In SB 1.1.2, the words vāstavam atra vastu śivadaṁ are used; vāstav vastu means the “real thing”, and śivadaṁ means the provider of the goodness.
-The Absolute Truth is the “real thing”, and the perfect instance of that idea is the perfect goodness.
-Thus, the first thing to emerge from the “real thing” is goodness.
+The Absolute Truth is the “real thing”, and the perfect instance is goodness.
+Thus, the first thing to emerge from the “real thing” is the ideal state.

 A Brief Description of Vedic Theology